 Contrary to popular belief, the click-through rate from email marketing is six times higher than Facebook or Twitter engagements.
-Pair that with the fact that we have almost 5 billion email accounts in 2017, and if you are not doing email marketing, you are missing out.
+Pair that with the fact that we have almost 5.6 billion active email accounts in 2020, and if you are not doing email marketing, you are missing out.

-Projections show that by the end of 2019, we can expect to see 2.9 billion worldwide email users (which is more than one-third of the global population).
-In regard to email sends per day worldwide, we know that about 269 billion emails were sent and received each day in 2017.
+Projections show that by the end of 2020, we expect to see 4 billion worldwide email users (which is more than one-third of the global population).
+In regard to email sends per day worldwide, we know that about 293 billion emails were sent and received each day in 2019.
 That figure is expected to grow to almost 320 billion daily emails in 2021, according to Statista.

 According to the Direct Marketing Association (DMA), email click-through rate is the most important email marketing metric as 70% of marketers’ track click-through rates as a way to measure the success of their email marketing campaigns.In this guide, we will discuss the necessary steps to start an email marketing campaign.
 While email marketing might seem simple on the surface, the keys to success lie in the details.